Exploring the Capabilities of Gibbs Sampling in Pulsar Timing Arrays: Analysis of the NANOGrav 11 Year Data Set

 \subsection{Comparison of convergence levels}

 Despite resulting in consistent posteriors, SM and GM differ significantly in their state of convergence of the model parameters, especially those pertaining to the effective-sample-size (ESS). \autoref{ESS Comp} shows the spread of the ratio of ESS values (GM divided by SM) across all of the model parameters for every pulsar.
-As evident by \autoref{ESS Comp}, a significant majority of each pulsar's model parameters have higher ESS values when analyzed using GM as compared to SM. \autoref{ESS Comp} proves our claim about the high efficiency of GM.
+As evident by \autoref{ESS Comp}, a significant majority of each pulsar's model parameters have higher ESS values when analyzed using GM as compared to SM.
+The average ESS ratio across all parameters and pulsars is 6. \autoref{ESS Comp} proves our claim about the high efficiency of GM.
 Additionally, the same observation can be made about the rank-normalized-split R-hat ($\hat{r}$) values calculated for both GM and SM posteriors for each pulsar. \autoref{GR Comp} points towards the higher state of convergence of a significant majority of the model parameters that were analyzed by GM.